 I love this knit and I have been wearing my Tarmac Tank a lot this summer.
 It’s a lot of simple stocking stitch, but with enough little clever details to satisfy and tickle the brains of the cerebral knitters amongst us.
 And seriously, striped i-cord – I could put it on everything!

-And, before anyone asks, no, the pattern isn’t available as a single pattern outside of PomPom Quarterly number 25 until next summer.
+And, before anyone asks, no, the pattern isn’t available as a single pattern outside of PomPom Quarterly number 25 until next summer (edit Nov 2019: it is available now though: HERE).
 The top I am wearing in the video is made by Marilla Walker from her Maya Collection of sewing patterns.
 The marbled leggings I got in 2012 from Diana Reynolds in Sydney.
 She used to make them for sale in her Etsy shop, Gallery Diana.
 The photographs of the gorgeous model, Kandia (@kandianzinga) were taken by photographer Laura Morsman (@lauramorsmanphotography) for PomPom Quarterly and I have used them with their kind permission.